-For 5 thousand years, integral part of Indian culture has been yoga.
-Yoga not only keeps your body away from diseases, but also acts to keep your mind calm.
+For 5 thousand years, an integral part of Indian culture has been yoga.
+Yoga not only keeps your body away from diseases but also acts to keep your mind calm.
 On 21st June ‘International Yoga Day’ will be celebrated all over the world.
 Yoga has been an integral part of Indian culture for 5 thousand years.
-Yoga not only keeps your body away from diseases, but also acts to keep your mind calm.
+Yoga not only keeps your body away from diseases but also acts to keep your mind calm.

 Come join international yoga day with some interesting information.